Ibexian/EastMeetsKitchen/_posts/2017-07-27-vegan-chinese-pork-sparerib-black-bean-claypot-rice.md

 1. Start by cooking rice in a claypot or pan.
 2. While rice is cooking, combine the vegan pork cubes, black beans, garlic, vegan oyster sauce, sugar, cornstarch, rice wine and sesame oil.
-3. Once rice is about 80% cooked, add in the vegan pork mixture.
+3. Once the rice has absorbed nearly all the liquid, add in the vegan pork mixture.
 Cook for an additional 5-6 minutes, until the rice is finished cooking.
 4. Garnish with chilies and scallions.

 </figure>